 Sun is taken to heaven to be executed for his crimes, but fire, lightning, and edged weapons have no effect on his invincible body.
 Laozi then suggests that they put him inside of the deity’s mystical eight trigrams furnace to reduce the demon into ashes.
-They check the furnace forty-nine days later expecting to see his charred remains; however, Monkey jumps out unscathed, and not only that, the intense flames refined his pupils the color of gold, giving them the power to see for hundreds of miles and to recognize the dark auras of demons in disguise.
+They check the furnace forty-nine days later expecting to see his rendered remains; however, Monkey jumps out unscathed, having found protection in the wind element (xun, 巽).
+But intense smoke inside the furnace had greatly irritated his eyes, refining his pupils the color of gold and giving them the power to see for hundreds of miles, as well as to recognize the dark auras of demons in disguise.
 He overturns the furnace and begins to cause havoc in heaven with his iron cudgel.
 The monkey’s anger cannot be contained, and so the August Jade Emperor beseeches the Buddha (Rulai, 如来) in the Western Paradise to intervene.
 The “Enlightened One” appears and makes Sun a wager that, if he can jump out of his hand, the macaque will become the new ruler of heaven.
 Monkey agrees to the wager and jumps into his palm.
 With one tremendous leap, Sun speeds towards the reaches of heaven, clouds whizzing by him in a blur of colors as he travels across the sky.
 He lands before five great pillars, thinking them to be the edge of the cosmos.
 He tags one of the pillars with his name and urinates at the base of another in order to prove that he had been there.
-Upon returning, he demands that the Buddha live up to his end of the bargain.
-Yet the Buddha explains that he had used his infinite powers to cloud Sun’s mind, tricking him into thinking he had left, when he actually stayed in his hand the entire time.
+Upon returning, Sun demands that the Buddha live up to his end of the bargain, yet the Enlightened One explains that the baneful spirit had never left his palm.
 But before Monkey can do anything, the Buddha overturns his hand, pushing it out the gates of heaven, and slamming it onto earth, transforming it into the Five Elements Mountain (Wuxing shan, 五行山).
 There, Sun is imprisoned for his crimes against heaven.

 A continuation of the novel called A Supplement to the Journey to the West (Xiyoubu, 西游补, 1640) takes place between chapters 61 and 62 of the original.
 In the story, the Monkey King wanders from one adventure to the next, using a magic tower of mirrors and a Jade doorway to travel to different points in time.
 In the Qin Dynasty (221–206 BCE), he disguises himself as Consort Yu in order to locate a magic weapon needed for his quest to India.
 During the Song Dynasty (960–1279), he serves in place of King Yama as the judge of Hell.
 After returning to the Tang Dynasty, he finds that his master Tripitaka has taken a wife and become a general charged with wiping out the physical manifestation of desire (desire being a major theme running through the novelette).
 Monkey goes on to take part in a great war between all the kingdoms of the world, during which time he faces one of his own sons in battle.
 In the end, he discovers an unforeseen danger that threatens Tripitaka’s life.